 I bet you can't wait for your kid to get a car, right?
 Constant driving to and from practices, countless 7 am breakfast contributions, numerous meets, booster club volunteering - the sports participation comes at a heavy price to parental units.
 Once you've accepted that the clock is cursed and there aren't enough hours in a day, you can channel the frustration into being a hacker parent.
-Here are a few life hacks to survive the crazy:
+Here are a few life tips on how to be a good sports parent without going crazy:

 There's an app for pretty much everything.
 There's no time for last minute calls for changed venues or weather cancellations.
 Use apps like Team Snap and Event Bright to keep the team notifications organized and in one place.

 Nothing feels worse than that "oh crap" moment when you realize you forgot it was your turn for to carpool.
 Keep a calendar to remind you of every date and detail along the way, even down to "buy groceries for tomorrow's team breakfast".
 At the beginning of each season, put all of the game times and locations into your calendar.